 Consider Budget First and Foremost

-Before you even start thinking about what kind of size booth you want, it’s essential to have a clear sense of your company’s budget for the project.
+Before you even start thinking about what kind of size custom trade show display you want, it’s essential to have a clear sense of your company’s budget for the project.
 If you’re working with a tighter budget, renting a booth, as opposed to purchasing it, is a great way to start.
 The overall costs of designing, building, implementing and storing your booth will be reduced to about a third of what they would be if you had purchased one outright.
 You can apply some of that savings toward your show fees, too, because regardless of how much it costs to develop your booth, space cost at many events can get quite expensive — just to participate.

 Know Your Booth’s Purpose